Hand-UP Grocery Pantry

 It is our desire at Ephrata Area Social Services to treat everyone who walks through our doors with dignity and respect.
 Our families need the freedom and empowerment to make their own choices.
 We offer a broad range of food options to support the diverse population of Northern Lancaster County.
 We are proud to offer gluten free, dairy free, meatless, low sodium, sugar-free, and halal chicken to meet everyone’s dietary needs.

-We offer a client-choice pantry, meaning that families will “shop” the food bank using a grocery cart and make the selections on their own based on what they know their family will use.
+We offer a client-choice pantry, meaning that families will “shop” the food pantry using a grocery cart and make the selections on their own based on what they know their family will use.
 EASS is a supplemental food bank, meaning that the number of items chosen are meant to last 4-5 days.

 Donations of non-perishable items can be made Monday – Friday, 9:00 AM – 4:00 PM.